-- By pioneering or developing new techniques or procedures that have widespread acceptance in the forensic engineering profession and in the courts; - B. By outstanding performance in high-profile cases, the candidate has won overwhelming respect from his/her peers as well as recognition outside the profession and in the courts; and
+- A. By pioneering or developing new techniques or procedures that have widespread acceptance in the forensic engineering profession and in the courts; - By outstanding performance in high-profile cases, the candidate has won overwhelming respect from his/her peers as well as recognition outside the profession and in the courts; and C By showing outstanding leadership through which the forensic engineering

-C.By showing outstanding leadership through which the forensic engineering profession has benefited in a specifically defined way.
+C. By showing outstanding leadership through which the forensic engineering profession has benefited in a specifically defined way.